lesterchan/wp-polls/README.md

 ## Changelog
 ### Version 2.73.3
+* NEW: Added sort by votes casted to poll answers.
 * FIXED: Do not display poll option is not respected when poll is closed.

 ### Version 2.73.2